Weekday highlights across the city.

 art studio, event, open site, offices, mixed use, miscellaneous, media

-Come and see our light filled space, green exterior and find out more about what we do at The Photography Foundation!
-Browse our Trainee zines and meet our welcoming Staff Members.
+Come and see our light filled Studio & Office space and find out more about what we do at The Photography Foundation!
+Browse our Trainee photography zines and meet our welcoming Staff Members.

 Mole Architect, 2021